thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 ## Lost and Found

 Competitors frequently lose personal items, particularly puzzles, during a competition.
 If there are unclaimed items at the end of a competition, you or another Delegate can choose what to do with them.
 You may attempt to return lost items to their owners, however that is not always feasible or possible.
 It is appropriate to include a mention of lost items in post-competition communications.
-Instead of listing the missing items, encourage people to reach out with a description of the item to prevent nefarious actors from claiming other people’s property.
+Instead of listing the missing items, encourage people to reach out with a description of the item to prevent nefarious actors from claiming other people's property.

 # Delegates Outside of the Competition {.page-break-before}